 NO. 5: Start learning PHP coding skills

 NO. 1: Half-done.
-I’ve finished posting all 8 chapters online (start from Chapter 1: What Is Twilight and Dusk Photography if you’re interested), but haven’t been able to create an eBook yet.
+I’ve finished posting all 8 chapters online (start from Chapter 1: What Is Blue Hour Photography if you’re interested), but haven’t been able to create an eBook yet.
 I’m still keen on this idea, but considering my perfectionist nature, it’ll probably take another year to complete.

 NO. 2: Done!
 Back in August, I released a free 6 page eBook (PDF) titled Singapore Cityscape Photography Guide that includes top 3 spots to take stunning Singapore skyline photos and detailed info on how to get to these top photography spots.
 Thank you for those who opted in and downloaded!
 Interested?
 Find more details and grab your copy here.